ansible-collections/community.postgresql/README.md

 The content of this collection is made by [people](https://github.com/ansible-collections/community.postgresql/graphs/contributors) just like you; a community of individuals collaborating on making the world better through developing automation software.

-We are actively accepting new contributors.

-All types of contributions are very welcome.
+We are actively accepting new contributors and all types of contributions are very welcome.

 You don't know how to start?
 Refer to our [contribution guide](https://github.com/ansible-collections/community.postgresql/blob/main/CONTRIBUTING.md)!